Objectification of Women by the Mass Media

 Along with objectifying women, glorified male masculinity, male dominance in media and mass media have deep impacts on shaping up a children’s mind.

 If a child is exposed to certain experiences as a part of his/her normal developmental dynamics, they tend to normalize it and develop a lot of unconscious biases towards that experience.
 These children would definitely grow up to replicate those experiences in their lives as adults.

 Boys learn to dehumanize women and to view them merely as bodies or body parts of pleasures.
 It causes mental health issues among boys and their unrealistic expectations from women.
 Women’s sexuality and body interfere with their ability to have a healthy and functional relationship as adults.

 Killing us softly is a documentary first released in 1979 and since revised and updated four times, focuses on images of women in advertising, in particular on gender stereotypes, the effects of advertising on women’s self-image, and the objectification of women’s bodies

 Studies suggested “the need for media literacy and media activism to help change the current normative body discontent of women in the Western world.”
-We have seen a growing number of actresses, models, and feminists activists have started speaking against media and internet for objectifying women.
+We have seen a growing number of actresses, models, and feminists activists have started speaking against media and the internet for objectifying women.

 4 Every Girl campaign is calling on entertainment and media industry leaders to create an environment where young girls feel valued and are defined by health media images of themselves.
-Sign their petition to call on leaders in the media to produce media images that respect, empower and promote the true value of every girl.
+Sign their petition to call on leaders in the media to produce media images that respect, empower, and promote the true value of every girl.